 - Swimming conditions: Moderate (Current can get strong)

 - Parking: This beach is easily accessible, it is located very close to road.
 Parking is located directly on the beach.

 It is located in far northern part of the Deshaies region on the north side of Basse-Terre in Guadeloupe.
 The shape of Guadeloupe is often described as being shaped like a butterfly.
 With that mental image in your mind it is located on the top of the left wing (northwest part of the main island).

 If you drive there from the main airport it will take you about 35 minutes.

 Once you park you need to walk about 5 minutes through a small forest to access the beach.
-The path is easy to follow and goes quickly.

 What you can Expect at Plage de Tillet Beach